 We connect groups of schools and education professionals in countries in South Asia and the UK in order to strengthen cultural exchange, build an international dimension to education and promote professional development among education professionals.

-The British Council delivers the Connecting Classrooms programme in partnership with the UK government Department for International Development (DFID).
+The British Council delivers the Connecting Classrooms programme in partnership with the UK Foreign, Commonwealth & Development Office (FCDO).

 You can find out more about our work with schools below.